-- Workstations access is secured with a unique User ID and password. - Local user profiles are limited to the primary workstation user and an administrator account. - Anti-malware software is in use. - Workstations are configured to automatically download and install Windows updates. - Files are stored on the Azure storage system. - Local workstation shares are not used.
+- Workstation access is secured with a unique User ID and password. - Local user profiles are limited to the primary workstation user and an administrator account. - Anti-malware software is in use. - Workstation patching is centrally managed using Microsoft InTune. - Files are stored on the Azure storage system. - Local workstation shares are not used.